Kev’s Review of the La Marzocco Linea Mini

 The Steam Power

 So we’ve got a 3 litre steam boiler here, and a four-hole steam tip.
-The result is excellent steam power!
+The result is incredible steam power!
 Thankfully my son is a barista, and he uses a La Marzocco Linea PB, so I got him to teach me how to not totally overstretch and overheat the milk, which I was doing at first.

 The Rotary Pump